reagent-project/reagent-forms/README.md

 Custom Widgets can be added by implementing the `reagent-forms.widgets/init-widget` multimethod.
 The method must take two parameters, where the first parameter is the widget component and the second is the options.

-By default the options will contain the `doc` key containing the document atom and the `save!` key contining the function that should be used to update the document.
+By default the options will contain the `get` and the `save!` keys.
+The `get` key points to a function that accepts an id and returns the value associated with it.
+The `save!` function accepts an id and a value that will be associated with it.

 ## License